Washington Bill Makes It Illegal To Sell Gadgets Without Replaceable Batteries - Slashdot

 If this legislation causes the end of musical birthday cards, it would be the most effective law passed this year.

 With e-ink, cards could be used many times.
 Just think of changing the cover art to a new JPG or even GIF.
 Next we allow the card licensee to sing and record or buy downloaded music from the card store.
 Of course your card will have internet access to assure no pirated content was used in the "redeployment" of the card... can't have you singing any Stevie Wonder hits without paying for them.
-But you could piggyback on the I
+But you could piggyback on the Internet of Cards by placing current sports scores or a favorite news feed on the back or even inside.

+Sure, in awhile Apple will produce the Must Have iCards (and change them every six months) but two thirds of us can just keep handing the same cards back and forth every year.

 Re: (Score:2)